Every once in a while, a new traffic source will become all the rage.

 The trick to Reddit is that there is no trick.
 You have to genuinely contribute and become a member if you want any results from your time.

-Here’s the game plan: I’m going to show you, step by step, how to identify which subreddits could be the most helpful to your business and how to use them to drive traffic.
-You’ll eventually be posting links to your site, but it needs to be done in the right way and at the right time.
+Here’s the game plan: We’ll show you, step by step, how to identify which subreddits could be the most helpful to your business and how to use them to drive traffic.
+You’ll eventually post links to your site, but it needs to be done correctly and at the right time.

-How many times have you read that you need to find your target audience in order to find potential subscribers?
+How often have you read that you must find your target audience to find potential subscribers?

 Probably a lot because it’s a fundamental part of any marketing strategy.

 The great thing about Reddit is that your audience automatically segregates itself.
 Vegans go to /r/vegan; general healthy eaters go to /r/nutrition; and frugal eaters go to /r/EatCheapandHealthy.